jkrumow/TBStateMachine/README.md

 ## Example Project

-To run the example project, clone the repo, and run `pod install` from the `TBStateMachineDemo` directory first.
+To run the example project, clone the repo, and run `pod install` from the `Example` directory first.

 ## Requirements